Al-Saadi Gaddafi: Football career

+Club career

 Gaddafi is known for his participation in Libyan football, which was arranged in his favor.
-One law forbade announcing the name of any football player with the exception of Gaddafi.
+One law forbade announcing the name of any player with the exception of Gaddafi.
 Only numbers of other players were announced.
 Referees favored Gaddafi's club and security forces were used to silence protests.

+He played for Al-Ahly Tripoli between 1997 and 2000, and Al-Ittihad Tripoli between 2001 and 2003.

-On 6 June 2000, the BBC reported that Gaddafi had signed with Maltese champions Birkirkara F.C. and would play for them in the Champions League.
+On 6 June 2000, the BBC reported that Gaddafi had signed with Maltese champions Bikirkara and would play for them in the Champions League.
 The move failed to materialize.
-In 2003, he signed for Italian Serie A team Perugia, employing Diego Maradona as his technical consultant and Canadian sprinter Ben Johnson as his personal trainer.
+In 2003, he signed for Serie A team Perugia, employing Diego Maradona as his technical consultant and Canadian sprinter Ben Johnson as his personal trainer.

-He made only one substitute appearance against Juventus for Perugia before failing a drug test, due to presence in his system of the illegal substance Nandrolone.
+He made only one substitute appearance for Perugia against Juventus, before failing a drug test, due to presence in his system of the illegal substance Nandrolone.
 An article in la Repubblica said that "Even at twice his current speed he would still be twice as slow as slow itself."

-He was captain of the Libya national football team, captain of his home club in Tripoli, and president of the Libyan Football Federation.

-Gaddafi joined UEFA Champions League qualifiers Udinese Calcio in 2005–06, playing only 10 minutes in an end-of-season league match against Cagliari Calcio.
-He joined U.C.
-Sampdoria during the 2006–07 season, without playing a single match.
+Gaddafi joined UEFA Champions League qualifiers Udinese in 2005–06, playing only 10 minutes in an end-of-season league match against Cagliari.
+He joined Sampdoria during the 2006–07 season, without playing a single match.

+International career

+He was captain of the Libya national team, captain of his home club in Tripoli, and president of the Libyan Football Federation.
+He debuted for Libya on 28 January 2001 during the 3–1 loss against Angola in 2002 FIFA World Cup qualification, and he only played two more matches for Libya.